CalebSargeant/iperf3chart/README.md

 # Usage

-	$ bash bw-test.sh example.com # do a bandwidth test to example.com running `iperf -s`
+	$ bash bw-test.sh example.com 5202 # do a bandwidth test to example.com on port 5202 that is running `iperf -s` (leave port blank if default)
+	$ while true; do bash bw-test.sh example.com 5202; sleep 1; done # this is an example of constantly running `iperf` test
 	$ bash aplot.sh # plot everything
 	$ google-chrome-unstable example.com_2015-12-27_wlp4s0.svg